Amazon driver found dead after suspected dog attack in Missouri - NewsBreak

 When deputies arrived, they found the driver dead in the front yard.

-The sheriff’s office said the victim had injuries consistent with an animal attack, and two dogs that appeared to be aggressive were spotted at the scene.Closing statements expected in trial of Wisconsin parade killings
+The sheriff’s office said the victim had injuries consistent with an animal attack, and two dogs that appeared to be aggressive were spotted at the scene.Police: Shooter at St. Louis high school identified as former student; no motive discussed

 Deputies shot one dog outside, after which it went inside the home through a dog door.
 The fire department said they could hear dogs in the house.